 To pass this test, you and certain other entities must not own assets with a total net value of more than \$6 million just before the CGT event that results in the capital gain.
-It is one of the tests you must pass to meet the basic conditions for the small business CGT concessions.

 NAT number

 Most of our publications have a NAT number (our catalogue number), which we generally show in brackets after the title of the publication, for example, Tax basics for small business (NAT 1908).